Taming the Knight's Tour: Minimizing Turns and Crossings: Extensions

 We show how to construct a tour for a 2D board with odd dimensions which visits every cell except a corner cell.
 This is used in the next section to construct a tour that is symmetric under $90\degree$ rotations.

 Let the board dimensions be $w\times h$, where $w>16$ and $h>12$ are both odd.
 First, we use Algorithm~\ref{alg:main} to construct a $(w-1)\times h$ tour which is missing the leftmost column.
-Then, we extend our tour to cover this column, except the bottom cell, with the variations of our construction depicted in~\ref{fig:oddadaptation}.
-In particular, for the top-left corner, recall that we use sequence $(3-h)\mbox{ mod }4$ in Figure~\ref{fig:othercorners}.
+Then, we extend our tour to cover this column, except the bottom cell, with the variations of our construction depicted in Figure~\ref{fig:oddadaptation}.
+Since the sequence of moves between junctions is different than in the standard construction, Lemma~\ref{lem:seq} may not hold.
+Therefore, in the bottom-left junction, we might need to have a vertical or a horizontal matching.
+Figure~\ref{fig:oddadaptation} shows both options.
+For the top-left corner, recall that we use sequence $(3-h)\mbox{ mod }4$ in Figure~\ref{fig:othercorners}.
 Here, the height $h$ is odd, so we only need adaptations for Sequences 2 and 0.